programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 7. Coordinate systems: Determines how ggplot2 positions different geoms on the map.
 The most common coordinate system is the Cartesian coordinate system, but ggplot2 can also plot polar coordinates and spherical projections.

 To use ggplot2, we need first to install and load it.
-We recommend installing the [`tidyverse`](https://www.tidyverse.org), which includes ggplot2.
-The `tidyverse` is a collection of R packages that work together to provide a consistent and efficient workflow for data manipulation, exploration, and visualization.
+We recommend installing the [tidyverse](https://www.tidyverse.org), which includes ggplot2.
+The tidyverse is a collection of R packages that work together to provide a consistent and efficient workflow for data manipulation, exploration, and visualization.
 At the core of the tidyverse philosophy is the concept of ["tidy data,"](https://r4ds.had.co.nz/tidy-data.html) which is a standardized way of structuring data to make it easier to work with.
 In tidy data, each variable is a column, each observation is a row, and each type of observational unit is a table.
 This structure allows for a consistent and predictable way of working with data across different packages and functions within the tidyverse.

 ```